nicholaswmin/dyno/README.md

 ### Missing custom metrics

-Using lambdas/arrow functions means the metrics collector has no function name to use for the metric.
+Using anonymous lambdas means the metrics collector has no function name to as a metric name.
 By their own definition, they are anonymous.

 Change this: